project-improv/improv/WSLINSTALL.md

     - Solved by commented out `self.limbo.subscribe()` in nexus.py createNexus() function and `self.client.subscribe()` in store.py under the Watcher class

 6. ModuleNotFound errors for specific packages
-   - Solved by ensuring the following versions of packages were installed
+   - Solved by ensuring the following versions of packages were installed:
    - scikit-learn==0.23.2
-     numpy==1.18
+   - numpy==1.18
-     python <= 3.6
+   - python <= 3.6